‘Food for Thought: The Art of Richard Ansdell in a Culinary Context’, 24 May – 1 July 2018.

 The Deputy Mayor, Councillor Jan Barker, who came with her Consort, Mr Steve Barker, officially opened the Exhibition.

-Several members of Fylde Borough Council attended, Sue Fazackerley, Leader of the Council, and Cheryl Little, Chair of the Tourism & Leisure Committee.
-Also Tim Dixon, Tourism & Leisure.
+Several members of Fylde Borough Council attended: Sue Fazackerley, Leader of the Council, and Cheryl Little, Chair of the Tourism & Leisure Committee,.

-We were also pleased to have with us Anne Greenhalgh, President of the LSA Art Society, and Sue Forshaw, Chairman of Lytham Heritage Group.
+We were also pleased to welcome Anne Greenhalgh, President of the LSA Art Society, and Sue Forshaw, Chairman of Lytham Heritage Group.